EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 allowing the attacker to execute commands with the highest privileges and potentially take over the entire system.

 ### Q: What are the three main network password exchange protocols used in Windows systems?
-Describe the pass-the-hash and pass-the-ticket attacks and countermeasures.
+Describe the pass-the-hash and pass-the-ticket attacks and countermeasures (Unauthenticated attacks).

 A: The three main network password exchange protocols in windows are the following: